Informatic/mobile-nixos/devices/openstick/README.md

   - not sure if there's really a whole huge point to this?

-## research
+## Physical HW

-test pads (along the bottom edge of the board, facing up) FROM THE RIGHT, sorry:
+Test Pads (from the "left"; test pads facing up; usb plug on the left)
-1. pulling down resets
+1. ?
-2. gpio35
+2. GPIO35
-3. --
+3. Serial RX (from mobile-nixos booted anyway)
-4. gpio22
+4. GPIO22
-5. --
+5. ?
-6. pulling down reset
+6. ?
-7. RX
+7. ?
-8. TX
+8. Serial TX

-BUTTON = gpio35
+Physical Reset Button = GPIO35

 ### debian image experimentation